Dramatic! Exhilarating! Invigorating!

 At the viewing points, gaze at the Mossman River tumbling and gushing over water-sculpted granite rocks on its way to the sea.
 Don’t be tempted to jump in though—during and after rain, this river can become treacherous!

 Want more?
-Cross the Daintree River by ferry and explore the Cape Tribulation section of Daintree—you’ll discover more rainforest tracks and boardwalks than you can fit easily into one day trip, and palm-fringed beaches that are even more beautiful under moody purple skies.
+Cross the Daintree River by ferry and explore the Cape Tribulation section of Daintree.
+Discover more rainforest tracks and boardwalks, which you can fit easily into a one-day trip.
+And explore the palm-fringed beaches that are even more beautiful under moody purple skies.

 Go chasing waterfalls

 Nandroya Falls, Wooroonooran National Park | Steven Nowakowski © Queensland Government

 A stunning result of all this rain is, of course, waterfalls.
 Lots of them!
 Waterfalls dot the Atherton Tableland and coastal range in the far north.
 With so many to choose from, we’ve selected a handful you can enjoy in a day trip a couple of hours’ drive south of Cairns.

 At Palmerston of Wooroonooran National Park, in Ma:Mu country, several short walks through spectacularly-lush rainforest growing on rich volcanic soils brings you to not one but four lovely waterfalls hidden deep in the forest.

 If there’s been heavy rain, you may want to pack rain jackets and waterproof boots (and possibly leech protection) for these walks.
 But they are so worth it!